 - You need to tell the master load balancer which service you want to load balance.
-Go to Edit Configuration > Virtual Servers (HAProxy). - Add a new virtual server.
-The virtual server is added in the following format ipaddress:portno.
-It basically means that any packet arriving at the load balancer with that IP address and that port number will be handled by the Real Servers associated with this Virtual Server.
+Go to Edit Configuration > Virtual Servers (HAProxy) - Add a new virtual server.
+The virtual server is added in the following format ipaddress:port.
+It basically means that any packet arriving at the load balancer with that IP address and that port number will be handled by the Real Servers associated with this Virtual Server

-VIP Name 0
+Label VIP Name 0

-10.0.0.20:80 0
+Virtual Server (ipaddress:port) 10.0.0.20:80 0

-cookies 🖂 0
+Persistence mode cookies 🔽 0

-127.0.0.1:80 0
+Fallback 127.0.0.1:80 0

-10.0.0.20:80

-- Configure the Virtual Server as 192.168.1.31:80 - Set persistence to 'Cookies'. - Set the Fall-back server as required, this is where requests go if all servers in the cluster are down. - Click the button to add the new Virtual Server to the HAProxy configuration file. - 192.168.1.31 will be added as a Floating IP and activated.
+- Configure the Virtual Server as 192.168.1.31:80 - Set persistence to 'Cookies' - Set the Fall-back server as required, this is where requests go if all servers in the cluster are down - Click the button to add the new Virtual Server to the HAProxy configuration file - 192.168.1.31 will be automatically added as a Floating IP and activated